Trains and some buses suspended as Storm Darragh hits Northern Ireland

 Trains and some bus services in Northern Ireland have been suspended until further notice as Storm Darragh hit the island of Ireland.

-Northern Ireland Electricity (NIE) said about 46,000 customers were without power on Saturday morning following a night of high winds.
+Northern Ireland Electricity (NIE) said about 48,000 customers were without power on Saturday morning following a night of high winds causing “widespread” damage to the network with broken overhead power lines, fallen trees across lines and broken poles.

 A number of roads, including Castle Street in Belfast city centre, were closed on Saturday morning while clean up work was carried out after storm damage.